ritish-behera/VSD-PhysicalDesign/README.md

 Also notice that, decap cells are present near the boundries whereas tap cells (which help avoid latchup conditions) are placed at the middle with diagonnaly equidistant from each other.
 Note that flloorplan doesnt take into consideration of standard cells but it can still be seen in the lower left corner of the layout which will be later on get placed in their respective position in the "Placement" stage.

 ## Placement and Routing
+Placement involves the arrangement of standard cells in their specific position on the power-ground grid.